keithy/sprangle-pod/README.md

 ## Docker-Compose-USE <composition-list.env>

 The script `docker-compose-use` creates a `.env` file for `docker-compose` to use.
-It processes a `composition-list.env` file which you provide to define the composition - the list of services, and values for the variables.
+It processes an input `composition-list.env` file which  provides the list of services to be composed and values for the variables.
+This file format is just the original .env file format but with comments and line continuations allowed, thats it!
+That is the only change necessary to make docker-compose "composable".

 ```
 usage: